“Business, the painting that never dries.”

 That’s Ernie Lynch’s philosophy.
 He owns Lynch Fluid Controls Inc. in Canada.
 They produce hydraulic and motion control products, supplying the aerospace, military, material handling, construction, oil, and gas industries.
 Parts of theirs are used by NASA, possibly floating above us now.
-They’ve also been used in the Olympics to create the motion waves for rowing competitions.
+They also will be using in the Olympics for surfing competitions.
 In Canada, they own facilities totaling 63,000 sq. ft. and employ upwards of 90 people.

 Recently, Lynch dipped his brush back in the paint for an addition on this side of the border.
 Buffalo Niagara, specifically.